evertonmaciel/rrindex/README.md

 rareindex()

-The function calculates a rarity index for each species in a community based on the Rabinowitz method.
+The function calculates a rarity index (RR) for each species in a community based on the Rabinowitz method.
 The function returns a list of species with four indexes for each species: the geographic range index (GRI), which is the inverse of the species' geographical range; the habitat specificity index (HSI), which is the inverse of the maximum number of habitats where the species occurs; the population size index (PSI), which is the inverse of the maximum population size of the species; and the RR index, which is the average of the GRI, HSI, and PSI indexes.

 rareboxplot
 rareplot()